Utshob: Production

 The title of the film and its cast were announced on 13 May 2025 at a press conference held at the Gulshan Shooting Club in Dhaka.
 The film is produced by Dope Productions, with Chorki as a co-producer and Laughing Elephant serving as an associate production company.
 It features an ensemble cast includes Zahid Hasan, Jaya Ahsan, Aupee Karim, Chanchal Chowdhury, Afsana Mimi, Tariq Anam Khan, Azad Abul Kalam, Intekhab Dinar, Sunerah Binte Kamal, Shommo Jyoti, and Sadia Ayman, among others.
 The inclusion of such a large number of prominent actors in a single production is considered rare in Bangladeshi cinema.
-Chanchal Chowdhury, Jaya Ahsan, and Aupee Karim are reportedly portraying ghost characters in the film, representing, respectively, the ghost of the past, the ghost guiding toward the silver screen, and the ghost of life's struggles.

 Marketing and release

 Marketing

 On 13 May 2025, the film's poster was unveiled at a press conference held at the Gulshan Shooting Club in Dhaka.

 Release

 The film was theatrically released in cinemas on 7 June 2025, coinciding with Eid al-Adha.